ajboloor/python-simple/README.md

 - Plots forecast temperatures.

 ### Note:
-- This repo may not be compatible with Python 3.4
+- Most of 'simple' codes will work with Python 2.7
+- If Python 3.4 is required, it will be mentioned in its respective README